 Ghana Country Report

 The government is implementing its reform agenda with institutional audits in the energy, mining, and telecoms sectors.
 However, moves such as the appointment of over 100 ministers highlight risks from corruption and institutional capacity with likely turf wars developing.
 Ghana has enacted various legal frameworks such as the Public Procurement Act to deal with public-sector corruption but faces enforcement challenges.
-The level of public-sector corruption from facilitation fee demands to shortcut red tape is rising; labour strikes and protests are likely to increase if living costs continue to rise amid the COVID-19 pandemic.
+Public-sector corruption from facilitation fee demands to shortcut red tape is rising; labour strikes and protests are likely to increase if living costs continue to rise amid the COVID-19 pandemic.

 Inter-state disputes, especially over border demarcation, are more likely to be solved through negotiation and arbitration than militarily.
 Ghana's maritime dispute with neighbouring Côte d'Ivoire was settled in September 2017 by the International Tribunal for the Law of the Sea (ITLOS) through international arbitration.
 Domestically, sporadic communal violence due to disputes over chieftaincy succession does occur between ethnic groups mostly in the Northern and the Volta regions.
 This is mainly due to disputes over chieftaincy succession and jurisdictional control.
 There are also instances where communal violence has occurred in ethnic-based communities in key cities such as Accra and Kumasi.
 These disputes are, however, unlikely to degenerate into civil war.
 Risks of political party protests turning violent are likely to increase in the lead-up to national and local elections.